-make an active election to participate in the Plan,

-- make an active election to opt out of the Plan, or - take no action and be automatically enrolled in the Plan.
+- make an active election to participate in the Plan, - make an active election to opt out of the Plan, or - take no action and be automatically enrolled in the Plan.

-If you are a newly hired or rehired employee who is eligible to participate in the Plan and you do not actively enroll or make an active election to opt out of participation in the Plan, you will be automatically enrolled in the Plan following a 30-day opt out period from your date of hire or rehire.
+If you are a newly hired or rehired employee who is eligible to participate in the Plan and you do not actively enroll or make an active election to opt out of participation in the Plan, you will be automatically enrolled in the Plan following a 30-day opt out period from when the Plan's recordkeeper receives your employment data.